IridescentRose/MElib/README.md

 ## How to use the Media Engine Library

 Currently, the Media Engine library defines a Job structure which contains a basic Job information struct, a reference to a function, and an integer pointer to the data used by said function.
 Jobs are passed into the global Job manager and can be dispatched at any time.
+The Job Manager also can report statistics on what the ME and CPU load were.

 To use it:
 * Add the includes and libraries to your project structure.